painteau/ebook-demo-docker/README.md

 # A Decentralized Book Search Engine

-This repo creates a docker package for https://github.com/j2qk3b/ebook-demo This project is a demo of a decentralized book search engine.
+This repo creates a docker package for https://github.com/j2qk3b/ebook-demo !

+This project is a demo of a decentralized book search engine.
 It allows users to search for books based on their titles and displays the search results in a simple interface.

+This docker should not be used in production, as the original project is not finished.

 ### Installation